lsds/KungFu/osdi20/README.md

 [I] all 4/4 local peers finished, took 1m11.316665569s
 ```

-This shows that the training throughput drops from 30.5 to 29.1 images per second with extra gradient noise scale computation.
+This shows that the training throughput slightly drops from 30.5 to 29.1 images per second with extra gradient noise scale computation.

 The same measurement is done for **gradient variance** monitoring: